Updated April 5, 2021

 Vaccines and Immunizations | CDC

-The COVID-19 vaccine is a set of two shots provided to a person to give them protection from the coronavirus.
+The COVID-19 vaccine is provided to a person to give them protection from the coronavirus.
 COVID-19 vaccination helps protect you by creating an antibody response without having to experience sickness.
 Sometimes after vaccination, the process of building immunity can cause symptoms, such as soreness where you received the injection or fatigue.
 These symptoms are normal and are a sign that the body is building immunity.

 COVID-19 Vaccine Communications Toolkit | CDC